coatyio/coaty-js/docs/man/developer-guide.md

-To enable interoperation with external MQTT clients, use `publishRaw` to publish a raw MQTT message specifying an MQTT topic, a payload (of type `string` or `Uint8Array` (`Buffer` in Node.js), and an optional flag indicating whether the published message should be retained.
+To enable interoperation with external MQTT clients, use `publishRaw` to publish a raw MQTT message specifying an MQTT topic, a payload (of type `string` or `Uint8Array` (or `Buffer` in Node.js, a subclass thereof), and an optional flag indicating whether the published message should be retained.

 Likewise, use `observeRaw` to observe matching incoming messages on raw MQTT subscription topics.
 The observable returned by calling `observeRaw` emits messages as tuples including the actual published topic and the payload.
-Payload is represented as `Uint8Array` (`Buffer` in Node.js) and needs to be parsed by the application.
+Payload is represented as `Uint8Array` (or `Buffer` in Node.js, a subclass thereof) and needs to be parsed by the application.
 Use the `toString` method on a payload to convert the raw data to an UTF8 encoded string.

 > **Note**: Only incoming messages that are *not* non-raw Coaty communication
 > events are dispatched to raw message observers.
 If you observe raw topics that